 Submission Guidelines

 We’re delighted you’re interested in writing for us.
+We consider pitches based on material available in JSTOR’s digital library, open Shared Collections, and Reveal Digital.
 We encourage you to familiarize yourself with the website before querying us and to follow our guidelines below.
 You can read more about JSTOR Daily here.
+We’re unable to respond to pitches that don’t follow our guidelines or cover fields not well-represented in JSTOR, Reveal Digital, or Shared Collections.

 What We’re Looking For

-We’re excited by stories that tease out the details of an historical moment or that look at the obvious in a non-obvious way.
+We’re excited by stories that tease out the details of a current event or historical moment or that look at the obvious in a non-obvious way.
 Subjects that are newsworthy, entertaining, quirky, surprising, and enlightening are right up our alley.
-Each of our stories is informed by, links to, and provides free access to underlying scholarship or other content on JSTOR—these free links to JSTOR are marked with a red J icon.
-Because JSTOR’s digital library holds mostly archival content (rather than just-published research), our stories tend to look at the ways the present is informed by the past—or the ways the past lives on inside the present.
+Each of our stories is informed by, links to, and provides free access to underlying scholarship or other content on JSTOR.
+Because JSTOR’s digital library holds mostly archival content (rather than just-published research), our stories tend to look at the ways the present is informed by the past.

 Feature Submission Guidelines